-Ok, you might say, but once I know the 'R' values in the temperature range of my application, does that mean that the higher 'R'-rated insulation will be the more effective insulator for my application?
+Ok, you might say, but once I know the R value in the temperature range of my application, does that mean that the higher R-rated insulation will be the more effective insulator for my application?
 Well, the answer to that would be only a partial 'yes'.